irrelevant2021/Irrelevant-Manual/reinvent4/README.md

 #filter_sdf.txt in filter.sh is from Sublime after grep

-### By this way, generating a batch of pose-realistically predictable ligands, which go through a series of screenings(MW, logP, SAcore et al.), in the target binding pocket, now evaluate them with MM/GBSA!
+#### By this way, generating a batch of pose-realistically predictable ligands, which go through a series of screenings(MW, logP, SAcore et al.), in the target binding pocket.
+#### Base on this, larger molecules are developed(Tanimoto), or molecules with stronger affinity(MM/GBSA-QSARtuna), and so on.

 ## note
 cuda in conda(auto) is dfferent with /usr/local/cuda-x(install by .run file, which should set environment variables by yourself), while gnina seems have to use cuda in /usr/local/cuda-x.
 I still haven't figured out the relationship between their adaptations, and here are some commands I used: